john-science/john-science.github.io/index.md

 ---
 {% include JB/setup %}

 This is a blog of my minor obsessions.
-My life is a long series of little things that I find totally engrossing for a short while.
-If one of these things fits in a short blog post, I'll share it.
+My life is filled with little things that I find totally engrossing for a short time.
+If one of these things fits in a blog post, I'll share it.

 <hr />